CBBC idents: Corporate Logo (1991–1997)

 This logo remained with Children's BBC until 1997, however the ident itself changed within half that time.
 In 1994, Children's BBC moved out of the soon-to-be-decommissioned network control area, bringing an end to the Broom Cupboard era, and into the larger Pres A studio which had been used for birthday slots, weekend, and holiday strands.
 To mark the move, CBBC, as it was becoming increasingly known informally by the presenters, commissioned a new ident.
 Launched on 5 September 1994, the logo remained, however was rendered in 3D and set at a slight angle and formed in chunks.
 This was accompanied by a 3D BBC logo located in the bottom right corner of the screen, and set against a moving rainbow coloured background with bits of black on it.
 This was later replaced in 1996 by a version on a moving yellow background, with a 2D grey BBC logo.

 Throughout this era, a variety of logos were produced by BBC Manchester's Graphic design department for use, that featured computer-generated animations or cartoons and would include the Children's BBC logo in it somewhere, either as a whole or in part, and often accompanied by the BBC logo.
-These later logos and idents include:

-Alien - A farmers field is shown, with an alien spaceship hovering above and a scarecrow standing in the fields.
-The scarecrow turns around to reveal an alien in its place, and the shot pans out to the field with 'Children's' inscribed in it, and the BBC logo on the spaceship.

-Bee - A bumble bee encounters a venus fly trap, which it then swallows, before turning into the black and yellow BBC logo and the 'Children's' letters falling from above.

-Boy - Letters from the 'Children's' jump out from a boy's face in various orders, and when he opens his mouth, the 'Children's' can be seen on his uvula, dangling from the roof of his mouth, with the BBC logo on his tongue.

-Christmas Rooftop - on a winter's night (with the flashing grey 'Children's' logo in the dark).
-Father Christmas twists a few times in a chimney (with the 'Children's' logo on the sack next to the chimney.) and brings up high into the sky, the reindeer stands in the chimney a few seconds and then Father Christmas crashes back into the chimney and the BBC logo appears on the grey paving slabs on the roof after the snow slides off the roof and the reindeer has a couple of giggles on the rooftop.

-Christmas Sleigh - Father Christmas pulls his goggles for flighting a sleigh with seven reindeers.
-The 'Children's' logo appears in the sky, with the BBC logo fading in.